cbruenger/Array-Sorting-Algorithms/README.md

 		ONLY by commas.
 DO NOT INSERT ANY WHITE SPACE!

-	4-	Then all of the algorithms will run and the information will be printed to the console numbered as they are listed in the homework assignment directions.
+	4-	Then all of the algorithms will run and the information will be printed to the console.
 The information includes the name of the sorting algorithm, the duration in microseconds that the algorithm took to run, and the result of the sorted array.